 Two days later Dot was alert enough to ask for Al. Where was he?
 Why wasn’t he visiting her?
 In answer to these questions Dot was told that Al was in another part of the hospital or in another hospital altogether (I’ve heard different versions) and that he would visit when he could.

-Most people wouldn’t object to the lie, but I do.
-I ask myself if I would want to be lied to like that, if I would want my family to conceal the death of my spouse for fear that the news would kill me.
-The answer is no. It’s not so much the lie that bothers me but the underlying presumption – born of love and concern – that when sufficiently old or infirm we can be stripped of the right to the truth.
+Most people wouldn’t object to the lie but I do.
+I ask myself if I would want to be lied to like that, if I would want my family to conceal the death of my spouse from me for fear that the news would kill me.
+The answer is no. It’s not so much the lie that bothers me; rather, it’s the underlying presumption – born of love, of course – that when sufficiently old or infirm we can be stripped of the right to the truth.
 We treat children that way.
 We tell them stories to protect them.
 To lie to Dot was to treat her like a child.

 When Dot was deemed well enough to know the truth, my mother and Dee told her what had happened.